<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 via GIPHY

 This blog you’re reading right now is a content marketing example.
 That puppy/kitten video on Instagram that you liked is content marketing.
-You’re surrounded by content for good reason — it works.
+You’re surrounded by content for a good reason — it works.

 The Benefits of Content Marketing